tirelt/IB_cpp/README.md

 Account List: <AccountNumber>
 Next Valid Id: 1
 ```

-##  Compile `libTwsSocketClient.so`

-Our app uses `libTwsSocketClient.so`, to compile it use the `Makefile` in tws_api/IBJts/source/cppclient/client/source.
-The `Makefile` needs to be updated as per below to also use `libbidgcc000` instead of the big decimal library provided by IB.
-The file in the repo is already updated.

 ##  Compile `MyApp`

 We created a custom `Makefile` to only recompile changed files and link the shared objects `libTwsSocketClient.so`.
 Simply run `make`.